What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

 Bottoms

-Gals, I have the basic hiking pants from REI, but I think these with the zipper would have been more convenient for both lake and nature adventures.
+Gals, I have the basic hiking pants from REI, but I think these with the zipper would have been more convenient for both lake and nature adventures (like my mother-in-law is wearing).
 I also have these blue pants in a small (I’m 5 ft 6 in/167 cm and my mom is 5ft 8 in/172 cm, she’s wearing the medium).
-I also have a selection of hiking leggings.
+I also have a selection of leggings I hike in.

 Hiking shorts are good for hikes around the Twin Lakes, too.
 That’s why a zip off pair would work well to pack light.